ItsPepperpot/TSSM-Dolphin-Toolkit/README.md

       </tr>
       <tr>
         <td>Surface Speed Multipliers</td>
-        <td>Affects the maximum drive and reverse speeds depending on what the patty wagon is driving on.</td>
+        <td>Affects the maximum drive and reverse speeds depending on what the patty wagon is driving on.
         <table>
           <thead>
             <tr>